Why Every High-Altitude Trekker Needs a Pulse Oximeter

 • Red zone (AMS/HAPE/HACE risk): Below 85%

-At sea level, this may not matter much.
-But above 10,000 ft, it’s your early-warning system when your body starts struggling with the lack of oxygen — even before symptoms appear.
+At sea level this may not matter much.
+But above 10,000 ft, it becomes an early warning system when your body starts struggling with low oxygen — even before symptoms appear.

 Why It Matters in the Himalayas

-• It warns you before your body gives up.
+• It warns you before your body reaches a critical stage.

-• It helps identify trekkers at risk — even if they’re silent about symptoms.
+• It identifies trekkers at risk even when they show no symptoms.

 Real Story: A Life Saved at Bhrigu Lake